syl20bnr/spacemacs-elpa-mirror/stable-melpa/mic-paren-readme.txt

 v1.9    Avoids multiple messages/dings when point has not moved.
 Thus,
         mic-paren no longer overwrites messages in minibuffer.
-Inspired by the suggestion and code of Barzilay Eliyahu <eli@cs.bgu.ac.il>.
+Inspired by the suggestion and code of Eli Barzilay <eli@barzilay.org>.

 v1.3.1  Some spelling corrected (from Vinicius Jose Latorre
         <vinicius@cpqd.br> and Steven L Baur <steve@xemacs.org>).